aeonSolutions/openScience-Smart-DAQ-to-Upload-Live-Experimental-Data-to-a-Data-Repository/README.md

 **In everyday science at a laboratory these Smart DAQ devices are able to connect among each other, in a swarm-like manner, and when doing so, increase experimental data trustworthiness and authenticity in an experiment part of a research project or experimental campaign.** Setting up a Swarm network of smart DAQ devices not only increases the quality of research results, by tagging each individual piece of experimental data collected from each individual sensor, with a unique data fingerprint ID (hash) at the exact same moment of data collection, broadcast it to other nearby smart DAQ devices and finally do data upload to a repository where a new, additional data fingerprint is added to existing ones (generated locally).
 This way is maintained and guaranteed data collection integrity locally, from the laboratory, until the moment is received and stored in a data repository in a cloud server.

 A paper is currently being written, in an open-environment format.
 Available as a preprint draft document at Elsevier's SSRN platform. https://ssrn.com/abstract=4210504 .
 See the [WIKI](https://github.com/aeonSolutions/openScienceResearch-Smart-DAQ-Device-able-to-Upload-Live-Experimental-Sensor-Data-to-a-Data-Repo/wiki) for how this kind of smart electronics can be connected for fail-safe data and redundancy (and as an IoE DAQ device) on any experimental setup.
+I also have available [here](https://github.com/aeonSolutions/AeonLabs--Writing-Styles-Classification-Using-Stylometric-Analysis), an intelligent system that takes a single document and classifies different writing styles within the document using stylometric analysis, that is worth have a run in python.
 <br>
 <br>